yogesh-parab-29/swiggyClone/project/README.md

 Swiggy Clone
 ------------------------

-This is a React project that simulates the functionality of Swiggy on a learning project level, a popular online food ordering and delivery platform in India.
+This is a React project that simulates the functionality of Swiggy, a popular online food ordering and delivery platform in India.

 Installation
 ------------------------------